sjoelund/MLS-rst-spec/source/lexical.rst

 example, a name may denote an Integer variable, a Real variable, a function, a type, etc. A name may have different meanings in different parts of the code, i.e., different scopes.
-The interpretation of identifiers as names is described in more detail in Chapter 5.
-The meaning of package names is described in more detail in Chapter 13.
+The interpretation of identifiers as names is described in more detail in :ref:`todo: Chapter 5`.
+The meaning of package names is described in more detail in :ref:`todo: Chapter 13`.

 Modelica Keywords
 ~~~~~~~~~~~~~~~~~

 The following Modelica *keywords* are reserved words and may not be used
-as identifiers, except as listed in Appendix B.1:
+as identifiers, except as listed in :ref:`old Appendix B.1`:

 +-----------------+----------------+------------+-------------+---------------+
 | algorithm       | discrete       | false      | loop        | pure          |